 The SEA is one of the tools used to protection the environment for the benefit of present and future generations as enshrined in Articles 42, 69 (a & g), and 70 (2b) of the National Constitution of Kenya 2010.
-Article 42 of the National Constitution of Kenya 2010 pertains to the right to a clean and healthy environment, which can be violated through implementation of policies, plans and programmes which are environmentally unsustainable.
+Article 42 of the National Constitution of Kenya 2010 pertains to the right to a clean and healthy environment, which can be violated through implementation of policies, plans and programmes, which are environmentally unsustainable.
 The Eselenkei LSP SEA is in compliance with S57A(1&2a) which requires all new policies, plans and programmes (including those from local communities like MGR) to be subjected to strategic environmental assessment., The purpose of the LSP SEA is to reinforce and legitimize the LSP beyond the County Government of Kajiado (CGK) approval by legalizing it under section 57A (1) of the Environmental Management and Coordination Act (Amendment Act 2015) by subjecting the LSP to comprehensive environmental and social screening for effective environmental and natural resources governance.
 The SEA would ensure that the LSP is well aligned with relevant policies, legal frameworks and subsidiary regulations at local, county and national levels for ease of implementation and enforcement as the principal landuse governance instrument under the private land tenure regime.
-The gazettement of the SEA report will legalize the Eselenkeii LSP and support its application including legal enforcement of landuse restrictions to avoid landuse disorder and irreversible environmental and social problems that are likely to be triggered by land sub-division and land reforms such as widespread land disposal, land leasing, fencing, charcoal burning and landuses which are incompatible with pastoralism and wildlife conservation.
+The gazettement of the SEA report will legalize the Eselenkei LSP and support its application including legal enforcement of landuse restrictions to avoid landuse disorder and irreversible environmental and social problems that are likely to be triggered by land sub-division and land reforms such as widespread land disposal, land leasing, fencing, charcoal burning and landuses which are incompatible with pastoralism and wildlife conservation.

-The Eselenkei LSP SEA will address management gap associated with the emerging and inevitable challenge of land subdivision and landuse change in the Amboseli ecosystem.
+The Eselenkei LSP SEA is a rare grassroot effort in compliance with S57A (1&2a) which requires "All Policies, Plans and Programmes to be subjected to Strategic Environmental Assessment.
+The SEA will address management gap associated with the emerging and inevitable challenge of land subdivision and landuse change in the Amboseli ecosystem.
 The issue was not considered in the 2014 Plan SEA for the AEMP (2008-2018) because the SEA was mainly commissioned in response to the one-year Amboseli Moratorium of 2013 which suspended all development activities especially in the tourism sector until AEMP was gazetted so that it could serve as a regulating instrument for development activities in the ecosystem.
-The 2014 Amboseli ecosystem-wide Plan SEA did not consider the issue of group ranch land sub division which mainly started after 2019.
+The 2014 Amboseli ecosystem-wide Plan SEA did not consider the issue of group ranch land sub division, which mainly started after 2019.
 Prior to that land sub division had only occurred in the Kimana Group Ranch without a SEA which culminated in a wide range of negative environmental and social impacts (including widespread land dispossession through mass acquisition of land by "outsiders", fragmentation of pastoral and wildlife landscapes through fencing, loss of critical wildlife habitats and migratory corridors, and degradation of environmentally sensitive environments such as the Kimana wetland and wildlife sanctuary).
-The Eselenkei LSP SEA and other similar interventions will reinforce the Amboseli Ecosystem SEA by the AET which was not covered in the umbrella SEA.
+The Eselenkei LSP SEA and other similar interventions will reinforce the Amboseli Ecosystem SEA by the AET, which was not covered in the umbrella SEA.